Mipomersen

-Mipomersen (INN; trade name Kynamro) is a drug used to treat homozygous familial hypercholesterolemia and is administered by subcutaneous injection.
-There is a serious risk of liver damage from this drug and it can only be prescribed in the context of a risk management plan.
+Mipomersen (INN; trade name Kynamro) is a withdrawn drug that was used to treat homozygous familial hypercholesterolemia and is administered by subcutaneous injection.
+There is a serious risk of liver damage from this drug and it was only prescribed in the context of a risk management plan.

 Indications

-Kynamro is used to treat homozygous familial hypercholesterolemia and is administered by injection.
+Kynamro was used to treat homozygous familial hypercholesterolemia and was administered by injection.

-It cannot be freely prescribed; instead every person put on mipomersen is enrolled in a Risk Evaluation and Mitigation Strategies (REMS) program approved by the FDA.
+It was not freely prescribed; every person put on mipomersen was enrolled in a Risk Evaluation and Mitigation Strategies (REMS) program approved by the FDA.

 Pregnancy and lactation

 Mipomersen is pregnancy category B; women who are pregnant or intending to become pregnant should only use this drug if needed.
 It is unknown if it is secreted in human breast milk, but it was found to be secreted in the breast milk of rats.

 Contraindications

 The drug is contraindicated in people with moderate to severe liver impairment, active liver diseases, and unexplained high levels of transaminase liver enzymes.